 Flemish-born international gothic painter active in Daroca, Valencia, and Longares (1372–1400).

-French artist; one of the generation of artists who revived the ‘Ècole de Paris’ after 1945; his work is characterised by a lyrical abstraction with the aim to depict forms and colours in a poetic manner; his extensive work included painting, collage, textile design and murals; born Culan (1904), died Culan (2001).
+French artist; one of the generation of artists who revived the ‘Ècole de Paris’ after 1945; his work is characterised by a lyrical abstraction with the aim to depict forms and colours in a poetic manner; his extensive work included painting, collage, textile design and murals; born and died Culan (1904–2001).

-- Flute Players (1931), oil on canvas, 130 × 81 cm, Maurice Estève (1904-2001).
+- Flute Players (1931), oil on canvas, 130 × 81 cm, Maurice Estève (1904–2001).
 Bourges: Musée Estève.
 Ref.
-Joconde Website (2016 – col.) A child watches two nude men playing stylized vertical flutes.
-All fingers of both hands are covering their holes, so these could be recorders.
+Joconde Website (2016, col.) A child watches two nude men playing stylized vertical flutes.
+All fingers of both hands are covering their holes, so these instruments could be recorders.

 Jan Jiří Etgens [Johann Georg Etgens]

-Moravian painter and frescoist who worked in Bohemia, Moravia and Silesia; born Brno (1693), died Brno (1759).
+Moravian painter and frescoist who worked in Bohemia, Moravia and Silesia; born and died Brno (1693–1759).

 - Angelic Choir (1726–1729), ceiling fresco, Jan Jiří Etgens (1693–1759).
 Detail 1.
 Detail 2.
 Rajhrad: Kostel svatého Petra a Pavla, West Gallery, above the choir.
 Ref.
 Gétreau (2016).
 Fresco decorations of the dome made by Etgens in 1726–1729 represent the glorification of the Benedictine order and its distribution in Europe, Asia and Africa during the first three centuries of its existence.
 Frescoes above the choir represent the celebration of God’s melodious music and art by a choir of angels accompanied by players of folded trumpets, horns, flutes, a perfectly depicted baroque tenor recorder, a cylindrical alto ? recorder, oboes, ? sordun, violin, double bass, lutes (or citterns), bassoon, keyboard, cymbals, triangle, and systrum.